92019494/FijiDiscover/README.md

   - Administration page – allow the administrator to add new activities to the Activities.db3 database.
     Each activity should have, at a minimum, a description, photo and location.

 - use consistent styling for all pages.
-You should select page layouts that are the most appropriate for the information.
+You should select page layouts that are the most appropriate for the information
-- have its navigation set up.
+- have its navigation set up

 <img align="left" src="Images/home.png" width="250" height="440">
 <img align="left" src="Images/phrase.png" width="250" height="440">